sevenecks/moo-package-manager/README.md

 Packages are `live` by default.
 Any package marked as `live` will be included when you executed `$mpm:dump_package_headers()` to dump the headers to include in your `package_list`.
 See the [Making Packages Available](#making-packages-available) section for more information on the `package_list`.

 Packages that are `deprecated` will not be included when you `$mpm:dump_package_headers()`.
 It is good practice to mark packages as deprecated when you release a new version that is intended to fully replace an old version, and you no longer wish to make the older version available.
+Deprecated packages can be undeprecated in the same way they are deprecated.

 > Note: It is still a good practice to leave your old packages online, as folx may wish to run an older version of your package.
 Marking is as deprecated will serve to not have your package repository advertise the package, which means new people will not find it.